openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

         identifier signature ';'
         ;

-A call of a method with overload signatures is always a call of the the textually last method header.
+Calling a method with *overload signatures* always means calling the method header that is textually last.

 A compile-time error occurs if the signature of the last method header is not *overload signature compatible* with each previous overload signature.
 It means